Mazda Furai: Overview

-The head designer, Laurens van den Acker, had stated in an interview with Top Gear magazine that there would have been possibilities of the Furai being used for racing in Le Mans, and he also had strong hopes that the car could be brought to the market.
+The head designer, Laurens van den Acker, stated in an interview with Top Gear magazine that there would have been possibilities of the Furai being used for racing in Le Mans, and he also had strong hopes that the car could be brought to the market.

+Appearances

-The Mazda Furai also appears as a playable vehicle in various video game series such as Real Racing 3, Gran Turismo, Forza, CSR Racing, GRID, Asphalt and GT Racing.
+The Furai appears as a playable vehicle in various video games such as Real Racing 3, Gran Turismo, Forza, CSR Racing, GRID, Asphalt and GT Racing.
 Additionally, a die-cast toy of the car has been made by Hot Wheels.

 2008 accident

 In September 2013, it was revealed that the car had been destroyed by fire during road tests by Top Gear in 2008.

 On November 29, 2013, Top Gear was given the opportunity to make the story about the Furai's demise public.
 It was explained that the vehicle caught fire during a photography session at Bentwaters Parks on August 19, 2008, at 11:52 am.
 Driver Mark Ticehurst was piloting the Furai when the engine bay caught fire while cresting a hill on the backside of the track.
 Ticehurst was able to escape the car before the fire spread to the cabin area.
 Due to the location of the accident, fire crews were initially unaware of the incident, and took several minutes to reach the Furai.
 By this time, the car was completely engulfed in flames.
 The fire took approximately eight minutes to extinguish, and the Furai was incinerated as a result.
 Although the car's remains were initially taken to Mazda's Advanced Design Studio in Irvine, California, the ultimate fate of the Furai's charred remains is not publicly known.